flaurida/laurails/README.md

 Classes that extend Laurails inherit a variety of ORM features:

 * The ability to define getter and setter methods for instance variables by calling finalize!
-* The ability to define relationships (belongs_to, has_many, has_one_through, has_many_through) between other model classes
+* The ability to define associations (belongs_to, has_many, has_one_through, has_many_through) between other model classes
+* The ability to validate the presence of desired attributes
 * The ability to do basic CRUD operations on instances of the model class and have these operations persist to the database
 * Basic search operations that connect the database entries with matching instances of the model class

 ### Example Usage

 To create your your own model, simply add the file to the app/models folder, inherit from LaurailsrecordBase, and call the finalize! method.
+You may then define associations with optional specifications for class name, foreign key, and primary key.
+You may also call the class method `validates` with a desired attribute to ensure that the attribute is present before saving.

 An example is shown below ([see file](./app/models/hedgehog.rb)).

 ```ruby
 class Hedgehog < LaurailsrecordBase